TalhaJafar/credit_card/README.md

 # Demo Link
-You can view this demo at the following url https://talhajafar.github.io/credit_card/
+You can view this demo at
+https://talhajafar.github.io/credit_card/

 # Getting Started with Create React App